barneyboo/barneyboo/README.md

 ### well hello.

-I'm a senior developer in London.
+I'm a senior developer for News UK (publisher of The Times and The Sunday Times) in London.
 Most recently, I spent four years working for BBC News Labs to build innovative editorial tools and audience-facing formats.

 ### open source things